dirkarnez/respectesc-client/src/data/en-contract-and-visa.md

   - Working visa fee for the Hong Kong Immigration Department
   - Notary fees for the issuance of contract by the consulate in Hong Kong
   - Centre's administrative charge
-  - Does not cover air tickets
+  - Air tickets are not included
+  - Body check (including pregnancy test, Hepatitis B, chest and lung, venereal disease and AIDS test) in Hong Kong (for domestic helpers from Indonesia only)
-  - We can help applying local labor insurance (no extra charge is required)
+  - Assist to apply local labor insurance (no extra charge is required)